Governance Framework

 Nomination and Governance Committee

-Reviews the structure, size and composition of the Board and its committees and makes recommendations to the Board accordingly, and leads the process for new Board appointments.
+Governance Committee Reviews the structure, size and composition of the Board and its committees and makes recommendations to the Board accordingly, and leads the process for new Board appointments.

 Remuneration Committee

-Reviews and recommends to the Board the executive remuneration policy and determines the remuneration packages of the directors.
+Reviews and recommends to the Board the executive Remuneration Policy and determines the remuneration packages of the Directors.

 Company Secretary